-The matter at issue is straightforward and unambiguous.
-The applicant has requested the wages, fees and other payments made to an employee of a public body.
-The only personal information about the third party that the record at issue discloses is the wages and consulting fees that the public body paid to the third party as an employee and service provider of the public body.
+[14] The matter at issue is straightforward and unambiguous.
+The applicant has requested the wages, fees and other remuneration paid to an employee of a public body.
 Previous orders have established that salary (or wages) of a public body employee is "remuneration" in accordance with s.
-22(4)(e) and its disclosure would, therefore, not be an unreasonable invasion of the third party's privacy.
-10 As the definition of "employee" under FIPPA includes a "service provider", s.
+22(4)(e) and its disclosure would therefore not be an unreasonable invasion of the third party's privacy.10 As the definition of "employee" under FIPPA includes a "service provider", s.
 22(4)(e), in my view, also applies to the consulting fees that the third party received under contract with TransLink.
-None of the parties raised the applicability of s.
-22(4)(f) to the information about the consulting fees.
-Nevertheless, as they are part of the details of a contract to supply services, s.
+Although none of the parties raised the applicability of s.
+22(4)(f) to the information about the consulting fees, as they are part of the details of a contract to supply services and s.
 22(4)(f) would also apply to the information on consulting fees.
 Therefore, the public body may not withhold the requested information under s.
 22(1).